|

-In my early youth, this phrase was used by adults in casual conversation.
-I
+In my early youth, this phrase was used by adults in casual conversation, and

 recall that it was used to amplify the worthlessness of something or someone,